ashedow/helpers/docs/DBs/nosql/README.md

 ### 4. Key-value Store

-Key value store is designed to store dictionary type of data structure where data is stored in a key-value pair and key is used to retrieve data.
-A dictionary is a collection of objects or records.
+Key value store is designed to *store dictionary type (collection of objects or records) of data structure where data is stored in a key-value pair and key is used to retrieve data*.

+Example:
 Popular key-value databases are Dynamo, ArangoDB, Berkeley DB, FoundationDB, and MemcacheDB.

 ### 5. Object databases